supnate/rekit/docs/concepts.md

  * `user`: manage admins of the system.
  * etc...

 A feature usually always contains multiple actions, components or routing rules.
 A Rekit application always consists of multiple features.
+By this approach, a large application could always be divided into multiple small, well-decoupled, understandable features.

 There are two default features created automatically for a new Rekit application: